JACoW-org/docs-IPAC/docs/InvitedOrals/SPCtrackreview.md

 ---

-*SPC members should carefully read the reviewing instructions before starting.
+*SPC members should carefully read the reviewing instructions available after pressing the "Review" button before starting.
 The aim of this exercise is to check that Tracks are correct.*

 ---